This post may contain affiliate links, please see our policy for details.

 How to easily make your own DIY bird feeder pole from an inexpensive piece of EMT pipe.

-One issue though was that the conduit was straight and I needed a bend in it so I could hang my bird feeder.
-We don’t have a conduit bender at home so I borrowed one from the store and put a quick little bend in it.
+One issue though, was that the conduit was straight and I needed a bend in it so I could hang my bird feeder.

 Next, I used a spade bit to drill a hole in the deck railing, making it just large enough to fit the pipe in.

-It’s been fun watching all of the different birds come to visit and trying to identify them all.
-The hubs has also been enjoying it, just like I knew he would.
+I really enjoy watching all of the different birds come to visit and trying to identify them all.
+Roger has also been enjoying it, just like I knew he would.